Aperezvigoa/Front_Chatbox/README.md

 # Front_Chatbox
 This project is an interactive and elegant chatbox focused on the frontend, designed to provide a smooth and attractive user experience.
 The main features include:

-# Elegant User Interface:
+Elegant User Interface:
 A modern and minimalist design that ensures a visually pleasing experience.
-# Smooth Animations:
+Smooth Animations:
 Transitions and animated effects that enhance interaction and make the chat more dynamic.
-# Open Source:
+Open Source:
 Anyone can use and modify this project to fit their needs.

+Check the result here --> https://aperezvigoa.github.io/Front_Chatbox/